-We have audited the financial statements of CG United Insurance (Jamaica Branch) ("the Branch"), which comprise the statement of financial position as at 31 December 2023, and the statements of comprehensive income (loss), changes in home office account and cash flows for the year then ended, and notes comprising material accounting policies and other explanatory information.
+We have audited the financial statements of CG United Insurance (Jamaica Branch) ("the Branch"), which comprise the statement of financial position as at 31 December 2024, and the statement of comprehensive income, statement of changes in head office equity and statement of cash flows for the year then ended, and notes to the financial statements including material accounting policy information.

-In our opinion, the accompanying financial statements give a true and fair view of the Branch as at 31 December 2023 and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements give a true and fair view of the Branch as at 31 December 2024 and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards.